-4 Ways To Outsell The Top Sales Rep: Every sales organization has at least one person who seems always to be at the top of their game.
+4 Ways to Outsell the Top Sales Rep: Every sales organization has at least one person who seems to be at the top of their game.
 They kill their quota and crush commissions left and right.

 It’s time to claim your rightful place at the top of the sales leaderboard.
 Here’s how:

 Build Your Content Arsenal

 First, you need to get comfortable with the content.
 Content is one of the salesperson’s best weapons.
 Each type offers different advantages for different stages of the sales process, different personas, and different use cases.

 That’s why you want to build your library of content so that you can use the right piece of content at exactly the right time.

 Start by creating a mental index (or better yet, a spreadsheet) of all of the content that is available to you.
 Be clear on what each piece is “saying,” when to use it, and which buyer personas will find it helpful.